 • Casa San Marcos Hotel Boutique: If you're looking for a classy place in Quito Old Town that retains the area's historic charm, look no further.
 This boutique hotel offers all the modern conveniences amongst gorgeous antiques and old world charm.
 This intimate space boasts an excellent location in Old Town.
 If we were to splurge in Quito, this would be our first choice.

 More Quito Travel Tips:

-• Always bring a rain jacket.
+• ☔ Always bring a rain jacket.
+Or umbrella.
 Weather changes in an instant in Quito.
 A beautiful sunny day can turn into a torrential downpour with almost no transition.
 Always take a rain jacket with you even if it appears to be a bright sunshiny day.

-• What to Pack for Quito: Pack for Quito as you would for any cool weather destination.
+• 💼 What to Pack for Quito: Pack for Quito as you would for any cool weather destination.
 We also recommend plenty of active wear and sun protection.
 Be sure to check out our Ultimate Travel Packing List for all our packing tips and travel gear ideas.
-Fun fact: we wrote that post while in Quito.
+(Fun fact: we wrote this packing post while based in Quito.)